emexalt/emexalt/README.md

 # 👋 Hi, I’m @emexalt (Em Cariglino).

   I used to work at one of the larger telecommunications companies in the United States, primarily on operational support software.
+Now I work at a different one.
 Nobody gets me.
 I'm like the wind, baby.

 <!---
 emexalt/emexalt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.